 The Vancouver International Boat Show takes place in February at BC Place and at the marina at Granville Island.
 Hundreds of boats are for sale.

 Other events happening at the same time in Vancouver include the PuSh Performing Arts Festival and Love Lights at Capilano Suspension Bridge.
-To learn about these and other events, see our February Calendar of Events.
-To learn about the boat show, continue reading.
+See our February Calendar of Events to learn about these and other events.
+Continue reading to learn about the boat show.

 This article contains information about the following topics: